 7-Day Silk Road Urumqi to Jiayuguan

-This 7-day classic private tour takes you to explore China section of ancient Silk Road northern route from Urumqi to Dunhuang.
-You will travel along the path of thousands of merchants and camel caravans and witness its changes in modern days.
-Attractions you will visit during this tour include Mogao Grottos, Turpan Oasis, Loulan Mummies, and Heavenly Lake located on the northern side of Tianshan Mountains.
+This 7-day classic tour takes you to explore the ancient Silk Road in China on the northern route from Urumqi to Dunhuang.
+You will travel along the oasis and desert along the traditional road to view the changes in modern time.
+Attractions for the wodnerful tour are Mogao Grottos, Turpan Oasis, Loulan Mummies, and Heavenly Lake etc. with local guide.

 Day 1: Arriving Urumqi

-Upon arrival at Urumqi Diwopu International Airport or Urumqi Railway Station, your guide will pick you up at arrival lobby and transfer you to the hotel for check-in.
-You may spend the rest of the day at your leisure exploring the streets of Urumqi.
+Upon arrival at Urumqi Diwopu International Airport or Urumqi Railway Station, your guide will pick you up at arrival exit and then transfer you to the hotel.

 Accommodation: Urumqi 3-star Jinggu Hotel or similar

 Day 2: Urumqi - Heavenly Lake - Urumqi (B)

 Today your first stop of the day is Xinjiang Museum that is renown for the well-preserved mummies excavated from the desert.
 The museum is closed on Mondays.
 The mummies are exhibited on the second floor with amazed conditions.
 Moreover there are plenty of relics in the musuem as well displaying the slendid history in Xinjiang.
 After the museum, you will take one-hour ride to Heavenly Lake, which is called Tianshan in Chinese.
 Located on the north of the Tianshan Mountains, Heavenly Lake is a quiet place to view mountains with the blue lake water.
 This afternnon, you will wander around the Erdaoqiao International Bazaar in Urumqi, where you can purchase all sorts of souvenirs.